rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

          }

          fn main() {
-             // 0xD800 is a surrogate, not a valid Unicode scalar value let u = IntOrChar { i: 0xD800 };
+             // 0xD800 is a surrogate and not a valid Unicode scalar value let u = IntOrChar { i: 0xD800 };

-             // Non-compliant: reading char field with invalid Unicode value let invalid_char = unsafe { u.c };  // UB: surrogates are not valid chars
+             // Noncompliant: reading an invalid Unicode value from a union field of type 'char' unsafe { u.c };  // Noncompliant
          }

    .. non_compliant_example::
       :id: non_compl_ex_UnionEnum
       :status: draft

-      This example reads an enum from a ``union`` containing an invalid discriminant.
+      This noncompliant example reads an invalid discriminant from a ``union`` field of 'Color' enumeration type.

       .. code-block:: rust